MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity.md

   |**NetworkSimilarityFunction.usql**|U-SQL utility functions for computing network similarity.|
   |**NetworkSimilaritySample.usql**|U-SQL sample script for computing network similarity.|

+ Files with txt extension are network similarity resource files for different type of entities.
+Here are the description of the resource files.

   |Resource File|Description|
   |---------|---------|
   |**AffiliationCopaper.txt**|Two affiliations are similar if they are closed connected with each other in the weighted affiliation collaboration graph.|